What is OpenStreetMap (OSM)?

 OpenStreetMap is like the Wikipedia of maps.
 It’s the largest community of mappers in the world who constantly edit the geography of our changing planet.

 See, the problem with Google Maps data is that it’s proprietary and extremely difficult to obtain.
-And often other types of detailed data comes at great costs.
+And often other types of detailed data come at great costs.

-So we needed something that’s open for the world to edit.
-And that solution is OpenStreetMap which motivated contributors to edit this “open map” on a daily basis.
+So we needed something open for the world to edit.
+And that solution is OpenStreetMap which motivated contributors to edit this “open map” daily.

 As “open” is the key philosophy to OpenStreetMap, this is also true for data being “open”.
-So here’s instructions how you can download OSM data (of course at no cost).
+So here are instructions on how you can download OSM data (of course at no cost).

 How to Download OpenStreetMap Data?

-Turns out, there are several ways to download OpenStreetMap data.
-Conveniently, there’s even a OSM Data Wikipedia page with all the available OSM extracts.
+Turns out, that there are several ways to download OpenStreetMap data.
+Conveniently, there’s even an OSM Data Wikipedia page with all the available OSM extracts.

-My suggestion is Geofabric because it’s organized by continent, country and then province or state.
+My suggestion is Geofabrik because it’s organized by continent, country, and then province or state.
 Simply, navigate to your geographic area of choice and download OSM data.